zzp1012/zzp1012/README.md

 ### Hi 👋

-- 🌱 I’m currently learning in @SJTU
+- 🌱 I’m an undergraduate student in @UMJI @SJTU now
+- 😂 Currently working on interpretable CNN & federated learning.
 - 📫 How to reach me: [Email](zzp1012@sjtu.edu.cn)
+- 👉 Personal Page -> [zzp1012.top](http://zzp1012.top/) or [zzp1012@github.io](http://zzp1012@github.io/)
 - 😄 Be like A Five!
-- 😂 Currently working on interpretable CNN & federated learning.
-- 👉 Personal Page -> [zzp1012.top](http://zzp1012.top/) or [zzp1012@github.io](http://zzp1012@github.io/)
 -->